Plungė Manor: Oak of the Thunder God

 In the borders of the manor park, grows a huge oak, called the oak of the Thunder God, or Perkūnas in Lithuanian, from ancient pagan beliefs.
 Legend tells that priestess Galinda stoked a sacred fire near this oak.
 One day her lover went forth to war against the Crusaders to defend his homeland nation.
 Sadly, he never returned.
 The chief priest, seeing Galinda’s tears and heartache, began to teach her that only a sacred fire can quench her earthly pain.
 Once, when Galinda was weeping under the oak, a thunder struck the tree.
-Oak shook greatly, some soil has poured into its trunk – and soon the flower of incredible beauty has sprouted out of the trunk of the oak.
+Oak shook greatly, some soil had poured into its trunk – and soon the flower of incredible beauty sprouted out of the trunk of the oak.
 Since then people started to call it on behalf of Thunder God.
 Some believe that the huge oak that grows in the park is the same one from the legend.
 It was declared a National Monument.